Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

-Amsterdam is not just about the nightlife, coffee shops, and legal prostitution, but it is also about history, culture, and traditions.
+This beautiful city is not just about the nightlife, coffee shops, and legal prostitution but also about history, culture, and traditions.

 I was fascinated by the city’s architecture, about its impressive network of canals not to mention about the beautiful villages that surround the capital and which are extremely easy to reach.

 I strongly recommend you to book a few days to visit the museums and Amsterdam city centre itself but book a few days also for the Netherlands’ countryside as you will discover a completely new world ( see here everything you need to know about Netherlands’ countryside before you go).

 Book your accommodation

 We always use Booking.com as they have the best price-quality ratio and they offer a wide range of hotels, guesthouses, apartments, and villas to choose from.